Regis-University-Data-Science/simple_Hadoop_MapReduce_example/README.md

 This creates the file `map_output.txt` by processing shakespeare.txt with mapper.py, and then uses reducer.py to process the map_output.txt file.

 You can get the shakespeare.txt file with `wget https://norvig.com/ngrams/shakespeare.txt`

+Testing the files in this way is much easier than trying to debug the errors from Hadoop streaming.
+The errors from using Python above will be Python errors and easier to read than the complex Hadoop Java errors.